Acoustic Fluid Level Surveys

 Plunger Lift Optimization

-The purpose of the plunger lift system is to remove liquids that accumulate in the wellbore to allow the well to produce at the lowest bottom hole pressures.
-The Echometer TWM system is able to optimize the performance the of the plunger lift system by simultaneously measuring the casing pressure, tubing pressure and acoustic signal during one complete plunger cycle.
-This software can analyzes the data to determine plunger fall velocity, identify holes in the tubing, stuck plungers, tight spots or restrictions, gas analysis, optimization run times and much more.
+The Echometer system is able to optimize the performance the of the plunger lift system by simultaneously measuring the casing pressure, tubing pressure and acoustic signal during one complete plunger cycle.
+The software can analyzes the data to determine plunger fall velocity, identify holes in the tubing, stuck plungers, tight spots or restrictions, gas analysis, optimization run times and much more.

 Static Bottom Hole Pressure Calculations